BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: BackdoorLLM Benchmark

-\item \textbf{Hidden State Attacks (HSA):} In this strategy, attackers manipulate the model's parameters and access intermediate results, such as hidden states or activations at specific layers.
-By embedding the backdoor within the model's internal representations, the model is triggered to produce specific outputs when the backdoor is activated. \end{itemize}
+\item \textbf{Chain-of-Thought Attacks (CoTA):} By tampering with intermediate reasoning steps, the adversary hijacks the model’s chain-of-thought process \cite{xiang2024badchain}.
+Carefully crafted demonstrations or prompts are used to embed malicious reasoning paths that are conditionally triggered at inference.

+\item \textbf{Hidden State Attacks (HSA):} This strategy targets internal representations—such as hidden layer activations—by embedding triggers directly into the model’s latent space.
+The resulting behavior is activated only when specific internal states are reached, enabling subtle and hard-to-detect backdoor execution. \end{itemize}